MYSTERY SCIENCE THEATER 3000

 • Between this and the next episode, “MST3K: The Movie” hit theaters.
 Indeed, by the time the next episode aired, the movie was already fading fast.

-• The opening is a cute idea but it kind of gets driven into the ground.
-The intro, in which Dr. F puts Pearl “in a home” is a very nice reveal.
-And nothing says “We’ve been canceled” having a big fire for no reason.
+• The intro, in which Dr. F puts Pearl “in a home” is a very nice reveal.
+And it’s definitely a return to form for Dr. F.

 • The “men’s night” bit is great, with poor Crow completely unfamiliar with Mike’s 700 different slang requests for a brewski.
 Nice and breezy.

-• Callbacks: “I’m Cherokee Jack.”
+• Callbacks: “I gotta get to the ‘Zombie Nightmare’ set,” “I’m Cherokee Jack.”
 (Red Zone Cuba) “No, Lupita!”
-(Santa Claus)
+(Santa Claus).

 • Fave riff: “Kill us! … Thank you!”
+Honorable mention: “All right we’re here in the K-Rock super van with the — AIIIEEEEEE!!!”

-Episode Guide: 706- Laserblast
+Episode guide: 706- Laserblast

-Last modified on 2009-08-06 19:08:12 GMT.
-136 comments.
+Last modified on 2017-03-24 13:19:54 GMT.
+223 comments.
 Top.

 First shown: 5/18/96